Signs Along the Way

 I can’t come to this weekend, can I visit another time?

 Absolutely.
 We regularly set up day-long or longer visits for prospective students.
 This weekend will have some added special features, but you are welcome to visit whenever class is in session.
-We can usually accommodate you on campus, especially if you let us know at least three weeks ahead of time.

 Can I arrange my own accommodations?